kavinder-singh-3702/SlotSwapper/README.md

 - **Notifications** – review incoming offers with accept/reject actions and track the status of your outgoing requests.
 - **Protected routes** – the App Router uses a dedicated layout to guard authenticated areas and keep the navigation consistent.

-## Backend Adjustments
+## Backend Notes

-The backend codebase is untouched functionally except for:
+- Feature-specific HTTP logic now lives under `src/modules/{auth,events,swaps}` with matching services for reusable business rules.

-- Being moved into the `backend/` directory for clearer separation.
+- Shared infrastructure (database config, middleware, constants, models, utilities) remains at `src/` and is consumed by the modules.
-- A new `GET /api/swap-requests` endpoint that returns both incoming and outgoing swap requests with populated references for the UI.
+- Existing endpoints and behaviours are unchanged; new structure simply improves separation of concerns.

-Refer to `backend/README.md` for detailed API documentation.
+Refer to `backend/README.md` for detailed API documentation and module breakdown.

 Happy swapping!